blob42/Instrukt/README.md

 ## Document Indexes and Question-Answering

-- Indexes are created using OpenAI embeddings.
+- Indexes can be  created using OpenAI or locally hosted embedding models.
 - They are stored locally using the [Chroma](https://github.com/chroma-core/chroma) embedding database.
-- You create and manage indexes using the **Index Management** UI press capital `I`
+- You create and manage indexes using the **Index Management** UI (press `i`)
-- An index can be attached to any agent as a **retrieval** tool using the `index` menu from the agent's window.
+- Indexing a directory will auto detect programming languages and use an appropriate splitting strategy optimized for the target language.
-- Once an index is attached you can do question-answering with your agent and it will automatically lookup your index whenever its name is mentioned.
+- Indexes can be attached to any agent as a **retrieval** tool using the `index` menu in the top of the agent's window.

-**note**: Indexing is currently using naive document chunking/splitting heuristics without any optimizations.
-The quality of document retrieval and agent's answers can be greatly improved in future iterations.
+- Once an index is attached you can do question-answering and the agent will lookup your indexed documents whenever they are mentioned or needed.

 ## Supported platforms: